core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The descriptions for the options defined in this document are only summarized here.
 To which registrations they apply and when they are to be shown is described in the respective sections of this document.
+All their reference documentation entries point to this document.

 The IANA policy for future additions to the sub-registry is "Expert Review" as described in {{RFC8126}}.
 The evaluation should consider